Dulzaina: Articulation

-Articulation on the dolsaina is really limited compared to other wind instruments.
+Articulation on the dolçaina is really limited compared to other wind instruments.
 This and other technical issues such as the impossibility of executing double or triple staccato force the player to play slower.

 In order to play in faster tempos, the musician has to resort to combinations of slurrings, keeping in mind the difficulty implied by the change of octave, where there is a big break in-between the register, and in many instances it is more or less impossible to maintain an even tone.

-One of the dolsaina's special features is the fact that the easiest and most natural way of playing a sound happens when the player tongues both the start and the end of the note, while on other wind instruments it is much easier to play without articulation.
+One of the dolçaina's special features is the fact that the easiest and most natural way of playing a sound happens when the player tongues both the start and the end of the note, while on other wind instruments it is much easier to play without articulation.
 Easy articulation for a dolçaina player consists of a firm, well-defined attack.
-The dolsaina has a strong sound power and other techniques have not been developed simply because they were not needed (need is the mother of all invention).
+The dolçaina has a strong sound power and other techniques have not been developed simply because they were not needed (need is the mother of all invention).

 In spite of these circumstances, techniques for simple attacks and slurs are evolving at a great pace in order to achieve a wider range of nuances in phrasing.
 The reason for this evolution lies basically in its coexistence with other regularized instruments.

 Fingering

 Fingering features are almost the same as any other woodwind keyless instrument.
 However, at a certain pace, it is complicated to play F natural, Bb/A# and Ab/G# due to their fingering positions, like the recorder (a technique known as cross-fingering).

-Register changes must also be taken into account, since dolsaina has neither keys nor finger locations to octave change, hence the player has to resort to air pressure and embouchure pressure (harmonics).
+Register changes must also be taken into account, since dolçaina has neither keys nor finger locations to octave change, hence the player has to resort to air pressure and embouchure pressure (harmonics).

 Endurance

-The dolsaina is a musical instrument that quickly tires its players both physically and psychologically, much faster than brass instruments.
+The dolçaina is a musical instrument that quickly tires its players both physically and psychologically, much faster than brass instruments.
 The reason for this lies with some of its features:

 Being a short-length instrument, it offers little resistance to air flow and therefore requires great pressure and a strong airflow.

-The reed used on the dolsaina is among the biggest and most resistant in the oboe family, meaning that great pressure must be applied so as to manipulate the sound.
+The reed used on the dolçaina is among the biggest and most resistant in the oboe family, meaning that great pressure must be applied so as to manipulate the sound.

 However, endurance may increase progressively if the piece features fewer high-pitched notes, more breaths, empty bars and less dynamics.
 Difficult accidentals should be avoided as much as possible.